poclecoqq/Picture-classifier/README.md

 # pictureSeparator
-Bash script to separate pictures taken horizontally or vertically
+Bash script to separate pictures depending on their size

-What you need to run this bash script
+What you need to run this bash script: bash interpreter python interpreter